 Most Americans are only familiar with red bell peppers, but there are so many other more interesting options available.
 Jimmy Nardellos are among the best.
 About the size and shape of Anaheim chiles, they are sweet, not at all spicy, and thin-skinned.

 Growing notes: Peppers are one of those vegetables that have superior flavor when home-grown.
 We plant Jimmy Nardellos one per square foot and wait patiently for the green fruit to turn a vibrant red before harvesting.
-Pinch off any additional flowers once your main fruit has set, as they’re unlikely to form full-sized fruit before frost.
+In shorter-season climates, pinch off any additional flowers once your main fruit has set, as they’re unlikely to form full-sized fruit before frost.

 Culinary tips: These are superior grilling peppers, halved and seeded.
 Delicious fresh, sliced into salads, or cut into rounds and pickled.